EttusResearch/refarch-multich/README.md

-# Development Branch!

-You are currently in the development branch of the Open Architecture for Radar and EW Research.
-Please checkout either a tagged release or a stable branch.
-This Development branch has the latest features that the team is working on.
-There will likely be bugs and some features may not be completely implemented.
-Developing applications based off this branch is not recommended.
-Use this branch to watch and give feedback on what we are currently working on!

 # Open Architecture for Radar and EW Research

 Welcome to the Open Architecture for Radar and EW Research software distribution. refarch-multich is the free and open-source reference architecture code for building a multi-channel USRP-based Radar and EW Research system, designed by NI.